Do you want to improve patient safety in your healthcare organization?

 In short, not all hospitals are the same, and patients need to know these quality differences before they choose where to receive care.

 Numbers are a tell-all.
-Up to 69% of hospital acquired infections are preventable through known quality measures; principally better cleaning, especially hand hygiene.
+Up to 69% of hospital-acquired infections are preventable through known quality measures, primarily better cleaning, especially hand hygiene.

 We recently wrote an article on this specific topic:

-The patient safety challenge is "the right benchmark is always zero", states Murphy; past president of the Association for Professionals in Infection Control and Epidemiology.
-Many hospitals simply measure themselves against national averages, such as three infections per 1,000 patient days.
+Regarding infections in hospitals, "the right benchmark is always zero," states Denise Murphy, former president of the Association for Professionals in Infection Control and Epidemiology.
+A zero infection benchmark is her response to the many hospitals that measure themselves against national averages, such as three infections per 1,000 patient days.
 “If hospitals do as well as or slightly better than their peers, they are satisfied.”